elyssatanxy/14themoney/README.md

 # fourteenthemoney
 Try it here: https://t.me/fourteenthemoney_bot

 14themoney is an expenses tracking Telegram Bot.
-Designed with simplicity in mind, the bot's commands are straightforward and allow users to
-Also my first Telegram Bot, do let me know if there are any improvements I can make.

 ### About
 - Built on PostgreSQL database